gojescore/timetable-clowns/PROTOCOL.md

 optional effects summary: balloon stage/until (client UI only)

 6.3 Input + interaction

 Client → Server:

 input { up, down, left, right, fire, aimX, aimY }

-aimX/aimY are treated as WORLD coords when large; may be treated as direction if unit-ish

 tryInteract